 - Significance, relevance, and innovation of the proposed project to clinical care or the advancement of knowledge in the evaluation of head and neck imaging or disease processes.

-- There must be IRB approval and a defined plan for the protection of human subjects.
+- There must be plan for obtaining IRB approval and a defined plan for the protection of human subjects.
 Investigators must address issues related to inclusion based on gender, minorities, and children.
+Funds will not be released without documentation of IRB approval.

 - The hypothesis should be clear and well developed, and the experiments designed to appropriately test the hypothesis.